-I’ve dropped this thing on it’s lens, on a gravel path, and it’s still unscathed.
+I’ve dropped this thing on its lens, on a gravel path, and it’s still unscathed.
 I have no idea what the cover over the lens is coated with but it appears to be entirely resistant to fingerprinting.
 I consumed some Marmite on toast while writing this part of the review and the lens over even appears to be resistant to light ‘marmiting’.
 Perhaps not something Garmin deliberately designed in admittedly, but a good indicator of quality.

-On every one of the cheapo clones I’ve used over the years the footage quality takes a massive dip once you put the camera inside the waterproof case that came with it.
-On some of the painfully cheap cams I’ve used the quality of the lens cover part of the case was incredibly poor.
+On every one of the cheapo clones I’ve used over the years, the footage quality takes a massive dip once you put the camera inside the waterproof case that came with it.
+On some of the painfully cheap cams, I’ve used the quality of the lens cover part of the case was incredibly poor.
 Everything I filmed looked like it was meant to be part of a soft-focus romance scene.
 The latest Garmin Virb comes with a separate waterproof case (like the GoPro clones).
 The fact my older Virb doesn’t need a case is a huge advantage.

 The camera shoots full HD at up to 16mp.
 If you know anything about photography you’ll know that these megapixel figures mean very little of importance.
-As with pro digital cameras the quality of the lens and the quality of the sensor is much more important than the megapixel rating.
+As with pro digital cameras, the quality of the lens and the quality of the sensor is much more important than the megapixel rating.
 This is why you can buy bewilderingly high megapixel cameras from Chinese websites for chuff all money.
 The quality will be poop.
 Megapixel ratings can be disregarded to a certain extent.
 The latest Garmin Virb, the Virb Ultra, is rated at up to 12mp.
 So 4mp lower than my older Virb.
-I very much doubt the Virb Ultra (which costs three times more than my Elite) will be worse quality.
+I very much doubt the Virb Ultra (which costs three times more than my Elite) will be of worse quality.

 This review is not exhaustive, and there’s little point in me listing all the teeny tiny details about this camera.
 If you want to know every, single, detail about the Virb Elite you can get that info from Garmin HERE…

 One feature that is worth noting is that the Virb Elite is one of the Garmin cameras that can connect with ANT devices.
 So the Elite can record your heartbeat, cadence and a number of other bits of data.
-What’s super-cool is the fact that the Virb Elite can overlay this data in real time over the footage captured on it.
+What’s super-cool is the fact that the Virb Elite can overlay this data in real-time over the footage captured on it.
 This is done using the free ‘Virb Edit’ software that is accessible to all Virb owners.
 The software ain’t great if you’re into complex edits, but is perfect for exporting captured footage so that it can be edited in other software.

 The Garmin Virb mount